zivpug/gradrating/README.md

 ==========

 Yet Another Rating Directive
-This one - with gradiant
+This one - with gradient

  directive: &lt;gradrating&gt;<br>
                 <blockqoute>